Hasina Jalal

-Hasina Jalal (Dari: حسینه جلال) is a women's rights and pro-democracy advocate and an exiled and endangered scholar from Afghanistan, with over a decade of experience in policy advocacy, civil society engagement and academic scholarship.
+Hasina Jalal (Dari: حسینه جلال) is a women's rights and pro-democracy advocate, and an exiled scholar from Afghanistan, with over a decade of experience in policy advocacy, civil society engagement, and academic scholarship.
 In 2014, Jalal was elected by public vote to receive the "N-Peace Award" from the UN Secretary General's Special Advisor on the University for Peace and UNDP Asia Pacific Regional Office.